The JAM Minor (Journalism and Media)

-If you have any questions about the minor or the certificate, don’t hesitate to ask!
+If you have any questions about the minor, don’t hesitate to ask!

 The Journalism and Media Minor (JAM)